ayarzam/tic-tac-toe/README.md

-Using the React tutorial to complete tic tac toe app
+Using the React tutorial to make a tic tac toe app